 The Internal Revenue Service's therapeutic discovery tax credit program, created under the Patient Protection and Affordable Care Act of 2010, provides tax credits or grants representing up to 50 percent of eligible qualified investments in therapeutic discovery projects during tax years 2009 and 2010.
-We applied for and received funds under this program to support the company's custirsen, and OGX-427 development projects.
-The benefits of research grants under the Internal Revenue Service's therapeutic discovery tax credit program are recognized in the year the qualifying expenditure is approved provided there is reasonable assurance of recoverability.
-The tax grants recorded are based on management's estimates of amounts expected to be received and are subject to audit by taxation authorities.
-The research grants reduce the carrying cost of expenditures for research and development expenses to which it relates.
+The Company applied for and received funds under this program to support custirsen and OGX-427 development projects.
+The benefits of research grants under the Internal Revenue Service's therapeutic discovery tax credit program were recognized in the year the qualifying expenditure was approved.
+The research grants reduced R&D expenditures in 2010.